syncfusion-content/xamarin-docs/Xamarin/SfChart/charttypes.md

 ![](charttypes_images/charttypes_img21.png)

-### EnableSolidCandles
+### Enable solid candles

-In Candle Series, [`EnableSolidCandles`](https://help.syncfusion.com/cr/cref_files/xamarin/sfchart/Syncfusion.SfChart.XForms~Syncfusion.SfChart.XForms.CandleSeries~EnableSolidCandles.html) property is used to specify whether the candle segment should be filled or hollow.
+In candle series, the [`EnableSolidCandles`](https://help.syncfusion.com/cr/cref_files/xamarin/sfchart/Syncfusion.SfChart.XForms~Syncfusion.SfChart.XForms.CandleSeries~EnableSolidCandles.html) property is used to specify whether the candle segment should be filled or hollowed.
 The default value of this property is false.

 {% tabs %}